 Patrick Duffy tells her story.

-A Christian princess from Kent marries King Edwin of Northumbria
+A christian princess ands King Edwin of Northumbria

 Ethelburga of Kent was a Christian princess, who came north to marry King Edwin of Northumbria.
 As queen, Ethelburga had a strong Christianising influence on the thinking of her husband and his household.